* Parks may operate with limits to prevent the spread of COVID-19

 The Hangang River runs through the heart of Seoul and serves as a resting place and perfect weekend outing location for the local citizens.
-There are a total of 11 citizens’ parks spread out along the banks of this beloved river, but the most popular among tourists and locals alike is Yeouido Hangang Park.
+There are a total of 11 citizens parks spread out along the banks of this beloved river, but the most popular among tourists and locals alike is Yeouido Hangang Park.
 It is especially popular in April, when the cherry blossoms are in full bloom.

 The park’s most charming feature may be that it is easily accessible by both subway and bus.
 There are various events and fun activities happening throughout the year.
 Enjoy the skyline of Seoul from the large grassy field, or rent a bicycle and follow the paths along the river for a day unlike any other.

 It wouldn’t be far-fetched to call Ilsan Lake Park a flower park.
-The park is populated by over 1,800 cherry blossom trees, in addition to numerous weeping willows and forsythia shrubs.
+The park is populated by nearly 1,800 cherry blossom trees, in addition to numerous weeping willows and forsythia shrubs.
 The over-abundance of flowers can give photos the illusion of having been straight out of a fairy tale.
 The park is also the venue of the annual International Horticulture Goyang Korea, a global flower exposition.

 Ilsan Lake Park is the largest man-made lake in Asia, but it feels as natural as the trees that circle the lake.
 The perfect example of an urban oasis, the park features bicycle paths as well as pedestrian paths dotted with benches to enjoy the view.
 The large grassy areas are open to picnickers; be sure to go early if you want a spot in the shade of the trees!
 The nearby shopping centers Western Dom and La Festa are great spots to check out before leaving.

 There are many ways to enjoy this vast park.
-Options include taking pictures with outdoor sculptures and skating in the skate park at Peace Plaza.
+Options include taking pictures with outdoor sculptures and biking or skating in the skate park at Peace Plaza.
 Benches are also installed along the walking trails, so you can relax and enjoy the beautiful scenery.

-When visiting Olympic Park, be sure to stop by One Tree Hill, another of the park’s top nine highlights.
+When visiting Olympic Park, be sure to stop by One Tree Hill, one of the park’s top nine highlights.
 The singular tree in the middle of a vast field creates a landscape not unlike a painting and is a great spot for photos.
 It’s extremely popular as a venue for wedding photos, although you’ll see many families and couples taking photos here as well.

 The atmosphere of a simple picnic on a blanket here is better than in the fanciest of restaurants.
 The colorful pinwheels spinning in the breeze create a wonderful background to the sounds of people enjoying their time.
 Visitors with children are recommended to visit Peaceland, an amusement park with the popular Viking Ride, a merry-go-round and other exciting attractions.

-* This column was last updated in March 2019, and therefore information may differ from what is presented here.
+* This column was last updated in March 2021, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.